 That’s all there is to setting up and using Discord.
 If your camera and microphone are already registered on your computer OS, Discord should pick them up automatically.
 If it doesn’t, go to Settings and add them manually.
 You can also select video quality and configure the look and feel of the app while you’re there.

 If you’re looking at Discord, chances are that you already know what chat server you want to join.
 If you don’t, there’s a search engine within the app that you can search for games, chat rooms or subjects of any kind.
+To chat better, you may also want a headset!
 While designed for gamers, there is a lot more going on than just game streams!

 Upload images and videos in Discord